 The Law and Entrepreneurship LLM Program (LLMLE) is a two-semester, 23-credit program.
 Admission is limited to applicants who hold a JD or an LLM from an ABA-approved U.S. law school, or who are admitted to practice in a U.S. jurisdiction.

 - Download, complete and send the Global Leaders Scholarship form to Duke

 - Register to take the TOEFL, if required

 - Register for LSAC’s LLM Credential Assembly Service (LLM CAS).
 Arrange to have your official transcripts and letters of recommendation sent to LSAC’s LLM Credential Assembly Service.

-- Submit your nomination letter for the Global Leader Scholarship Program.
-You must submit either a letter of nomination from one of the eligible institutions OR a letter of self-nomination.
-Use the “miscellaneous addendum” attachment in the LSAC process.
+- Submit your Global Leader Scholarship essay.
+You must submit an essay with your application.
+Use the “Miscellaneous Addendum” attachment in the LSAC process.